-Before it is possible to understand ethereum, it helps to first understand the world wide web.
+Before it is possible to understand ethereum, it helps first understand the World Wide Web (www).

 But with this advantage, there’s also vulnerability.
-As we have learned, either a hacker or even a government may gain unwelcome access to your documents without your knowing, by changing or assaulting a third-party support, meaning that they could steal, flow or change significant info.
+As we have learned, either a hacker or even a government may gain unwelcome access to your documents without your knowledge by changing or assaulting third-party support, meaning that they could steal, flow or change significant info.

-Ethereum is among the most recent FinTech technologies to join this motion.
+Ethereum is among the most recent FinTech technologies to join this movement.

-Even though bitcoin intends to disrupt PayPal and internet banking, ethereum gets the objective of utilizing a blockchain to replace web third parties — those who store information, transfer mortgages and also keep an eye on complicated financial instruments.
+Even though Bitcoin intends to disrupt PayPal and internet banking, Ethereum gets the objective of utilizing a blockchain to replace web third parties — those who store information, transfer mortgages, and keep an eye on complicated financial instruments.

-In short, ethereum wishes to become a ‘World Computer’ that could decentralize — and some might argue, democratize — the present client-server model.
+In short, there wishes to become a ‘World Computer’ that could decentralize — and some might argue, democratize — the present client-server model.

-Scrolling through a normal app shop, by way of instance, you will see a number of vibrant squares representing everything from banks to fitness center to messaging programs.
-These programs trust the business (or another third party support) to keep your credit card info, buying history and other personal information — someplace, typically in servers controlled by third-parties.
+Scrolling through a normal app shop, by way of instance, you will see several vibrant squares representing everything from banks to the fitness center to messaging programs.
+These programs trust the business (or another third party support) to keep your credit card info, buying history, and other personal information — someplace, typically in servers controlled by third-parties.

 Your selection of programs is obviously also regulated by third parties, as Apple and Google claim and curate (or in some instances, censor) the particular programs you are in a position to download.

-Ethereum, if all goes according to plan, would yield control of the information in these kinds of providers to its owner as well as also the creative rights to its writer.
+Ethereum, if all goes according to plan, would yield control of the information in these kinds of providers to its owner and the creative rights to its writer.

 Ethereum is a decentralized platform that runs on a custom-built blockchain.

-In 2008, an unknown developer that goes by the name of Satoshi Nakamoto, invented Bitcoin as a new way to send value over the net.
-Four year later, a new platform based off of this invention in a bid to transform the world wide web was dreamed up by a 19-year-old.
+In 2008, an unknown developer named Satoshi Nakamoto invented Bitcoin as a new way to send value over the net.
+Four years later, a new platform based on this invention in a bid to transform the world wide web was dreamed up by a 19-year-old.

 Along the way, he created the notion of a platform that would go beyond the use cases.
 He released a white paper in 2013 describing an alternate platform designed for almost any kind of program developers would want to build.
 The system was known as ethereum.

-Ethereum makes it easy to create wise contracts code that developers can tap for a selection of applications.
-Ethereum makes it easy to create smart contracts, self-enforcing code that developers can tap for a range of applications.
+Ethereum makes it easy to create smart contracts code that developers can tap for a selection of applications.

-Co-founder Joseph Lubin went on to launch the Brooklyn-based ConsenSys, a startup which specializes in construction decentralized apps.
+Co-founder Joseph Lubin launched the Brooklyn-based ConsenSys, a startup that specializes in construction decentralized apps.

-For the project off the ground, Buterin along with the other creators started a crowdfunding effort in July 2014 where participants bought ether, or the ethereum tokens that serve as stocks in the undertaking.
+For the project off the ground, Buterin and the other creators started a crowdfunding effort in July 2014 where participants bought ether or the ethereum tokens that serve as stocks in the undertaking.

-The wise contract platform took away, swelling into the ecosystem of tens of thousands of developers as well as drawing the attention of technology giants like IBM and Microsoft.
+The wise contract platform took away, swelling into the ecosystem of tens of thousands of developers and drawing the attention of technology giants like IBM and Microsoft.

-The capital from Ethereum’s first $18m crowdsale and job improvement are now handled from the Ethereum Foundation, a nonprofit item based in Switzerland.
+The capital from Ethereum’s first $18m crowdsale and job improvement are now handled by the Ethereum Foundation, a nonprofit item based in Switzerland.

 But while nobody owns ethereum, the system which supports this operation is not free.
-Instead, the network requires ‘ether’, a exceptional part of code which may be used to cover the computational resources necessary to conduct an application or application.
+Instead, the network requires ‘ether,’ an exceptional part of code that may be used to cover the computational resources necessary to conduct an application or application.